barbazul/1kfa/mod_guide_player.md

 Ask questions, use your imagination, chime in when someone inspires you.
-Think about your character like a hero of a movie, and try playing as the writer of the movie, or the director, or immerse yourself like a method actor standing in the character's shoes and seeing with their eyes.
+Think about your character like a hero of a movie, and try playing as the writer of the movie, or the director, or immerse yourself like a method actor standing in the character's boots and seeing with their eyes.

 1kFA invites you to: